Do I need to Speak Spanish to Volunteer in Cusco?

 Semana Santa in Cusco: How is it celebrated?

-If you are in Cusco in April, chances are big you will be able to get to know la Semana Santa, the Holy Week.
-The Holy Week takes place the week before Easter and ends on Easter Sunday.
+If you are in Cusco in April, chances are you will be see the celebration of Semana Santa, or Holy Week.
+Holy Week takes place the week before Easter and ends on Easter Sunday.
 This is a week full of traditions, food and family, with a religious background.
-Semana Santa is the perfect fusion between Andean and Catholic traditions.
+Semana Santa in Cusco is the perfect fusion between Andean and Catholic traditions.

 Read more